Is Popcorn Healthy?

 While it’s best to eat a variety of nutritious foods each day, enjoying a small bowl of popcorn every afternoon is a healthy choice.
 Opt for air- or oil-popped and try changing the flavor up.
 Start with this savory popcorn seasoning.

-No time to set up that popcorn maker?
-There are plenty of healthy, premade options out there to help save you time and money.
+It can be.
+There are actually quite a few healthy, store-bought popcorn options out there to help save you time and money.
 Just spend a minute reading the label first.

 First, find out what type of oil the popcorn was cooked in.
 Plant-based oils like avocado or vegetable are best.
 If you see “partially hydrogenated” on the label, it’s best to walk away.
 Those oils are loaded with trans fats that are dangerous to your heart.